raspberrypilearning/club-mentoring/en/step_4.md

 --- /task ---

-## Accessibility practices for Dojos
+## Accessibility practices for Code Clubs
 Code Club welcomes creators and mentors of all ages, backgrounds, and abilities.
 At your club, there might be people with disabilities and accessibility requirements.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">